chirumallaa/chirumallaa.github.io/_pages/about.md

 * Endurance: Stay fit and healthy.
-* Consistency: Have a respected career as a manager or above in reputed companies.
+* Consistency: Have a respected career in a reputed company.
-* Starting up: Tad tech startup, Food blog.
+* Starting up: Tech startup, Food blog.
-* Travel: Travel to the Himalayas extensively.
+* Travel: Travel to the Himalayas.
-* Empathy:
+* Empathy: Being generous.
-* Happiness: Great family
+* Happiness: Having great family.

 ---